Relationship Breakdown During Pregnancy – Causes and Ways to Deal with It

 Women can fear whether they will lose themselves in the role of a mother, and become just moms instead of lovers.
 They can fear how their bodies will look after the pregnancy and whether they will become unattractive to their partners.

-Soon-to-be-mothers can also suffer from emotional breakdown during pregnancy.
+Soon-to-be mothers can also suffer from emotional breakdowns during pregnancy.
 They fear their relationship falling apart while pregnant and experience relationship stress during pregnancy.
-And both, men and women, are usually terrified of how well they will handle parenthood.
+And both men and women are usually terrified of how well they will handle parenthood.

 Every doubt and self-doubt puts a strain on a relationship, and these doubts can often lead to a marriage breakdown.
 Pregnancy might be one of the most challenging periods in any relationship, as it announces the end of one era and the beginning of the next one.